-To celebrate our annual Hurt Book Sale, Interweave editors were asked to share their favorite knitting books from our stacks.
+The Interweave editors share their favorite knitting books from our stacks.
 Find out why they cherish their go-to books and perhaps you’ll fall in love with them, too.
 We simply want you to have the best in knitting books.
 If that is wrong, I don’t wanna be right.

 Kerry Bogart, Editorial Director, Interweave Books

 From the first time I emailed with author Jennifer Wood to the moment I held a copy of Refined Knits in my hands, I have loved every part of the process of working on this book.
 Jennifer’s designs are exquisite, and she’s packed the book full of a lot of extra how-to information related to the more advanced techniques she uses.
 The book also recently took GOLD in PubWest’s Annual Design Competition.
 So not only are the projects something special, but the overall design of the book has been recognized as top notch, too.

 Socks have always been a love/hate project for me when it comes to my personal knitting practices.
 I love the look of them and often cast them on, but I make bad choices with my yarn, needles, and sizing.
 Custom Socks changed all that for me.
 Since reading the book, my socks fit way better than they ever have before!

 Deb Gerish, Editor, Love of Knitting